 Dr Richard Emsley - personal details

 Richard graduated from the Victoria University of Manchester with a BSc (Hons) in Mathematics with Statistics in June 2003.
 He was awarded an MRC Studentship to study for a PhD in the Biostatistics Group under the supervision of Professor Graham Dunn and Professor Andrew Pickles.
 The PhD entitled "Statistical Models of Selection and Causation" was completed in 2007.

 He joined the staff of the Biostatistics Group and from October 2006 to September 2009 he worked as a Research Associate on an MRC Methodology Grant investigating the design and methods of analysis of trials of complex interventions in mental health.

 In October 2009, Richard was appointed as a Research Fellow after being awarded a 3 year MRC Career Development Award in Biostatistics to continue aspects of this research.
 As part of this Award, he spent four months in 2011 as a visiting researcher at the Program on Causal Inference in the Departments of Epidemiology and Biostatistics at Harvard School of Public Health.
 He was awarded an MRC Early Career Centenary Award to extend this Fellowship until April 2013.

-In October 2012, Richard became a Lecturer in Biostatistics in the new Centre for Biostatistics, and promoted to Senior Lecturer from August 2015.
+In October 2012, Richard was appointed Lecturer in Biostatistics in the Centre for Biostatistics, and promoted to Senior Lecturer from August 2015.
 He is also Visiting Lecturer in the Department of Biostatistics at the Institute of Psychiatry, King's College London.